CycloneDX/cyclonedx-node-module/README.md

 # CycloneDX BOM

 This is a so-called **meta-package**, it does not ship any own functionality, but it is a collection of optional dependencies.
-This package's dependencies are tools with one purpose: generate _[CycloneDX][link_website]_ Software Bill-of-Materials (SBOM) from _node_-based projects.
+This package's dependencies are tools with one purpose in common: generate _[CycloneDX][link_website]_ Software Bill-of-Materials (SBOM) from _node_-based projects.

 | ecosystem | actual tool |